Karthik541-coder/test2/README.md

 ---

 ## 💡 Solution
-CivicChain empowers citizens by distributing voting tokens (Algorand Standard Assets - ASAs) based on residency or tax contribution.
-Citizens vote on municipal budget proposals through a DAO built on the Algorand blockchain.
-Funds are automatically disbursed via smart contracts only if proposals meet the required quorum.
+CivicChain empowers citizens to actively participate in local budget decisions by distributing voting tokens (Algorand Standard Assets - ASAs) based on their residency or tax contributions.
+Using a decentralized autonomous organization (DAO) on the Algorand blockchain, citizens can securely vote on municipal budget proposals.
+Smart contracts automatically release funds only when proposals achieve the required quorum, ensuring transparent, accountable, and democratic management of public resources.
 ---

 ## 🤝 User Value